qwertymash/gateify/README.md

 roadmap:
 - try to fix the glitchy message not showing translation
-- maybe make it so every gate can have a configurable amount of time to stay open (not being the same for both)
+- maybe make it so every gate can have each owns config (and not the same for both)

 DOWNLOAD THIS PLUGIN TODAY!!
 RUINING ALL SCP SL SERVERS ALIKE SINCE 2025™️